 Sleep Apnoea Cardiovascular Endpoints Study (SAVE)

 Save is a multi-centre, randomised, controlled trial to determine the effects of nasal continuous positive airway pressure (CPAP) in preventing cardiovascular (CV) disease in high risk patients with moderate-severe obstructive sleep apnoea (OSA).
-To find out more about SAVE and how you can volunteer, please click here.
+To find out more about SAVE, please click here.

 Overlap between insomnia and OSA (COMISA Study)